Tags | #chrome, #security | Date | |

 History of the Bypass Code

-I discovered Chrome SSL error bypass code while debugging SSL issues.
-I was surprised that something like that existed, and was flooded with of memories of entering ↑ ↑ ↓ ↓ ← → ← → B A
+was one of delight!
+I was flooded with memories of trying ↑ ↑ ↓ ↓ ← → ← → B A

 Here’s what I found.